Regulatory guide - WHS civil penalty provisions

 - an inspector, with the written authorisation of Comcare.

-The proceedings can be brought in the Federal Court of Australia, the Federal Circuit Court of Australia and some state and territory courts.[5]
-They must be brought within two years after the contravention first comes to Comcare’s notice.[6]
+The proceedings can be brought in the Federal Court of Australia, the Federal Circuit and Family Court of Australia and some state and territory courts.[6]
+The limitation period for bringing proceedings for a contravention of a WHS civil penalty is within two years after the contravention first comes to Comcare’s notice.[7]

-A contravention of a WHS civil penalty provision is not an offence.[7]
-The court hearing the proceedings must apply the rules of evidence and procedure for civil proceedings.[8]
+A contravention of a WHS civil penalty provision is not a criminal offence.[8]
+When hearing the proceedings for a contravention of a WHS civil penalty provision, a court must apply the rules of evidence and procedure for civil proceedings.[9]

 3. Decision to bring proceedings